Home » How Hard Do Cockatiels Bite? (Bite Force PSI)

 If a bird feels you’re in its space, it may react defensively even if you have good intentions, like cleaning its cage or offering it a flavorful treat.

-Be mindful of your cockatiel’s relationship with food and toys.
+Be mindful of the cockatiel’s relationship with food and toys.
 While it’s likelier that a cockatiel will guard its resources, it may bite a person who temporarily removes a treasured possession.

 Overgrown Beak

-Zoo and Wild Animal Dentistry warn that overgrowth is common in parrots, as the beak never stops growing.
-Most captive birds wear down their beaks by chewing on cage bars, perches, and toys.
+Zoo and Wild Animal Dentistry warn that overgrowth is common because the beak never stops growing.
+Most captive birds wear down their beaks by chewing on food, cage bars, perches, and toys.

 Learned Behavior

-If a cockatiel pecked and nibbled while bluffing when young and you laughed at this behavior, offering treats as you found it endearing, the cockatiel will assume that biting is desirable.
+If a cockatiel pecked and nibbled while bluffing and you laughed at this behavior, offering treats because you found it endearing, the cockatiel will think biting is desirable.

 Ignoring this action is the only effective way to train a cockatiel out of biting.

-While a bite from a cockatiel may be painful, it’ll seldom cause lasting damage.
+While a cockatiel’s bite can be painful, it seldom causes lasting damage.
 Never scold or punish a cockatoo for biting because this will confuse the bird and harm your bond.

 Return the bird to its cage for a time-out and walk away for a short while.
-A cockatiel is clever enough to understand that biting puts an end to its fun and will cease this unwanted behavior.
+A cockatiel is clever enough to understand that biting ends its fun and will likely cease this unwanted behavior.